Jump to year: 2011 | 2010 | 2009 | 2008 | 2007 | 2006

 This release contains support for EC2 Query API as well as support for KVM via a new, refactored, workspace-control based on libvirt.
 This is also the first release of the refactored design of the Nimbus context broker.
 Another major addition is an administrative web interface that supports securely distributing user credentials.
 In addition, this release contains improvements to the cloud client, numerous small features, and bug fixes.
 Check the full changelog for more information.

-The Nimbus 2.3 release is available for download at: http://www.nimbusproject.org/downloads/
+The Nimbus 2.3 release is available for download at: https://www.nimbusproject.org/downloads/

 We would like to acknowledge the contributions of all who volunteered their effort to help with testing and submitted patches to this release.
 Our sincere thanks go to Pierre Riteau, Alex Clemesha, Kevin Wilson, Adam Bishop, Kyle Fransham, and Patrick Armstrong.